1liale/BitboardChess/README.md

 ## About
 BitboardChess is an ongoing passion project that I started working on December 1st, 2022.

-It is written from scratch in C++ and was meant to be both a challenge to myself and a significant improvement on the first chess engine written for the CS246 (Object-Oriented Software Development) end of term project.
+It is written from scratch in C++14.
+This project is meant to challenge myself and offer significant improvement to my first chess engine written for the CS246 (Object-Oriented Software Development) end of term project.

 For the sake academic integrity, I cannot release that project publicly.
 However, it is available upon request.